MaryLivingston21/CS205-WarmUp-ML-RB-SN-JT/README.md

 # CS205-WarmUp-ML-RB-SN-JT

 ## Meeting
-Lets meet up Monday at the library.
+Lets meet up Monday (2.17) at the library.
 What times work for you?
 * Stanhope: Noon
 * Junda: Noon
+* Mary:
+* Robby:

+## Project Introduction
+This is a CS205B warm up project.
+We focus on the database about Movie directors and details of the movie.....
+We use Java and Python two programming languages.

 ## Notice 0:
 Assume you are using IntelliJIDEA, after download from master branch, you need to configure the project.
-* click on edit configurations ->  "+" icon -> select "Application" -> name it as main,
+1) click on edit configurations ->  "+" icon -> select "Application" -> name it as main
-* under Main_class section -> click on "..." on the right of the line -> then choose UserInterface.
+2) under Main_class section -> click on "..." on the right of the line -> then choose UserInterface.

 ## Notice 1: Include sqlite-jdbc-3.30.1.jar file in classpath or libraries